Qiskit/RFCs/0000-experiment-dataframe.md

     print(error)
 ```

 Note that the experiment service already supports API to save artifacts.
-The payload must be JSON format.
+The payload is usually in the JSON format.
+This JSON serialization must happen in the experiment service as the conventional IBM provider has own [IQXJsonEncoder](https://github.com/Qiskit/qiskit-ibmq-provider/blob/master/qiskit/providers/ibmq/utils/json_encoder.py).
+Currently QE has own [ExperimentEncoder](https://github.com/Qiskit/qiskit-experiments/blob/main/qiskit_experiments/framework/json.py#L381) but this should be moved the service.
+QE can attempt to save an artifact in arbitrary data format, but it may fail when the service doesn't support it.
+User can implement own local service with custom data handling on their responsibility.
+For example, one may use pickle instead of JSON to handle custom object.
+QE is agnostic to the data handling behind saving and it just calls the save API of associated service.

 ### E. Requesting particular analysis results to the service.